ValerianGregoire/Valplotlib/README.md

 To create a graph object, type: import valplotlib as val
 [name of your graph] = val.graph()
+The shape and size of the graph can be given by entering a tuple (width,height) when creating the graph object :
+[name of your graph] = val.graph((10,20))

 The graph object has multiple sub-parts which incorporates attributes that can be modified one by one.